Frequently Asked Questions

 Why do I need to submit a recommendation, and why do I need to waive my right to see it?

 During the application process, we require a confidential recommendation from at least one teacher, colleague or mentor who knows you and your work well.
-A confidential recommendation helps ensure that the recommender is giving an honest assessment of both you and your abilities.
+A confidential recommendation helps ensure that the recommender is giving an honest assessment of the applicant.

 Are scholarships and financial aid available?

-Limited scholarships are available to composers, conductors, singers and instrumentalists.
-There will also be work study positions available.
-Those awarded a work study will be required to attend the festival a day early for orientation, and put in four hours a day on work study.
+Scholarships are available to composers, conductors, singers and instrumentalists.
+There will also be work study and RA positions available.
+Those awarded a work study or RA will be required to attend the festival a day early for orientation, and put in four hours a day on work study.
 Both options may be selected during the application process.

 Is it possible to receive both a scholarship and a work study position?